These are the key things America now needs to tackle in its Covid-19 vaccination efforts - KESQ

 US is still in a race to vaccinate

-Nationwide Covid-19 cases, hospitalizations and deaths are all going down, CDC Director Dr. Rochelle Walensky reported during a White House Covid-19 briefing on Friday.
+Nationwide, Covid-19 cases, hospitalizations and deaths are all going down, CDC Director Dr. Rochelle Walensky reported at a White House Covid-19 briefing on Friday.

 But the quicker the US vaccinates more Americans, the more opportunity the country has to prevent both further spread of the virus and the potential for new dangerous variants to emerge.